krakend/krakend-documentation/authorization/jwt-validation.md

 The configuration allows you to define the set of required roles.
 For example, a user who passes a token with roles `A` and `B`, can access an endpoint requiring `"roles": ["A","C"]` as it has one of the required options (`A`).

-If the token is expired, the signature doesn't match, the required claims do not match, or the token is revoked, a `401 Unauthorized` is returned.
+If the token is expired, the configuration inside the namespace is incorrect, the signature doesn't match, the required claims do not match, or the token is revoked, a `401 Unauthorized` is returned.

 When the token doesn't include the defined ACL's required roles, a `403 Forbidden` is returned.